This is a very simple game that most preschoolers can play successfully. In fact, most young children are better at this game than adults.

 When children first play this game, they tend to choose cards at random; they often do not replace cards in the same place from which the cards were taken; and many times they do not pay attention to which cards other players turn over.
 As they become more experienced at playing this game, they begin to figure out that watching the other players turn over cards will give them useful information.

 Young children often play Memory cooperatively.
 That is, when a player turns over a card and another player knows where its match is, that child will often tell the player which card to turn over in order to make a match.
-The cooperative game Secret Door (a commercial game by Family Pastimes) is a memory-type game with a twist to make it slightly more complex (see description and rules on this CD).
+The cooperative game Secret Door (a commercial game by Family Pastimes) is a memory-type game with a twist to make it slightly more complex.

 The versions of Memory sold in most stores are made by Hasbro.

-Click the below icons to print out cards, grid, rules and notes.
+To print out cards, grid, rules and notes, please click here.